gante/huggingface-demos/experiments/faster_generation/README.md

 python benchmark_decoder_open.py facebook/opt-6.7b --aux-model facebook/opt-125m --dtype fp16
 ```

-## Decoder-only models
+## Decoder-only LLMs

-If you're looking to benchmark decoder-only models, the following benchmarks are available:
+If you're looking to benchmark decoder-only LLMs, the following benchmarks are available:
 - `benchmark_code_python.py`: prompts the model to continue a code snippet in python
 - `benchmark_decoder_open`: prompts the model to continue a random entry from the C4 dataset
 - `benchmark_decoder_summ`: prompts the model to summarize a given piece of news